kisoku/chef-handler-mail/README.md

 # DESCRIPTION:

 A simple chef report handler that uses the Pony gem to send email reports generated from an Erubis template.
+Inspired from the example of wiki.opscode.com

 # USAGE: